Frequently Asked Questions

 Journey Planning

 Our service runs every 7 minutes between 7am and 7pm, out with these times trams run from every 10 minutes.
-During peak hours Monday to Friday we run additional services every 3 minutes.
+During peak hours Monday to Friday we run additional peak services.

 You can find the times for first and last trams below.